sakshams6/Convo/README.md

 git clone https://github.com/Exynos21/JustChat
 ```
 ### Setup Database
-1. Use MongoDB Compass to create a new database named `JustChat`.
+1. Use MongoDB Compass to create a new database named `Convo`.
 2. Create collections for **Users**, **Messages**, and **Groups** as described in the system design document.

 ### Set up Environment Variables